JamesParrott/supabase-caddy-minimal/SELF_HOST.md

-Copy the Docker compose files to the root
+Copy its Docker compose files to the root
 ```sh
 cp -rf supabase/docker/* supabase
 ```